xolox/python-vcs-repo-mgr/README.rst

    changes from the remote repository.
 This option is used in combination with the ``--repository`` option.
    "
+   "``-m``, ``--merge-up``","Merge a change into one or more release branches and the default branch.

+   By default merging starts from the current branch.
+You can explicitly select the branch where merging should start using the ``--rev``, ``--revision`` and ``--release`` options.

+   You can also start by merging a feature branch into the selected release branch before merging the change up through later release branches and the default branch.
+To do so you pass the name of the feature branch as a positional argument.

+   If the feature branch is located in a different repository you can prefix the location of the repository to the name of the feature branch with a ""#"" token in between, to delimit the location from the branch name.
+   "
    "``-e``, ``--export=DIRECTORY``","Export the contents of a specific revision of a repository to a local directory.
 This option is used in combination with the ``--repository`` and ``--revision`` options.